MicrosoftDocs/Viva/Viva/goals/import-okrs-projects.md

 To view the details of import status and details for imports initiated in the past 28 days, select **View Status** from the banner that appears on top or click on your Profile photo and choose **Account Settings > My Import summary**.

-Once the import completes, you can download the import status report from the My Import summary page to view what OKRs and Projects were imported successfully and what did not.
+Once the import completes, you can download the import status report from the My Import summary page to view what OKRs and Initiatives were imported successfully and what did not.

 For records that have not been imported, refer to the "reason" column in the Import status report.
 Rectify the errors and reupload in the same file.
-Note that the system does not create duplicate records if the attributes of the OKRs and Projects such as Owner, Title, Time period, and Team/Organization to which it belongs are unchanged.
+Note that the system does not create duplicate records if the attributes of the OKRs and Initiatives such as Owner, Title, Time period, and Team/Organization to which it belongs are unchanged.

  ## FAQ (Frequently Asked Questions)